 The store is run by people who are passionate about cheese and wine, so they are uniquely qualified to serve as your guide.
 They prepare a degustacion of different cheeses, perfectly sequenced and paired with great wines.
 In one sitting, your palate can travel from North to South, to the island of Azores and back to continental Portugal.
 It’s a gastronomical journey you will not forget!

-Queijaria is at Rua das Flores, 64, Lisbon.
+Queijaria is in the Principe Real neighborhood at Rua do Monte Olivete, 40, tel.
+21 346 0474.
 Click here for their web site.

 I love cheese and for me those real hard ones from goat milk are just awesome.

 We love them too, especially paired with a glass of great Touriga Nacional wine.